hasura/graphql-engine/manual/filestore/upload.rst

 .. note::
    By default, File APIs are only accessible to those users with ``admin`` role.
 Goto Permissions tab under File Service in the console and enable ``Private`` webhook to enable ``user`` role also to upload and download files.
 This default permissions are based only on role and not on user ID.
 Hence, anybody with a ``user`` role can download a file another user has uploaded.
 For a more fine grained access control, refer to :doc:`Authorization webhooks <webhook>`.

-Uploaded files will be visible on the console.
+Uploaded files will be visible on the :doc:`API console <../api-console/index>`.

 For more details, see  :ref:`API reference <filestore-api-upload>`.